appold-mayfair/sundial_docs/technical-spec/1-ledger-state/1-block.rst

 - The ``start_time`` and ``end_time`` fields are the block's event interval bounds (see :ref:`time-model`).
 - The ``prev_header_hash`` is the hash of the previous block header.
 For the genesis block, this field is set to 28 ``0x00`` bytes.
 - The ``operator_vkey`` is the cryptographic verification key for the operator who committed the block header to the L1 state queue.
-- The ``protocol_version`` is the Midgard protocol version that applies to this block.
+- The ``protocol_version`` is the Sundial protocol version that applies to this block.